-Carby notes that novelists like Claude McKay and Van Vechten helped reinforce this belief to in literature about sexual and class politics of urban Black life.
+Carby notes that novelists like Claude McKay and Van Vechten helped reinforce this belief in the literature about sexual and class politics of urban Black life.
 The emergence of Black masculinity at the time also helped reinforce a notion of respectable Black citizenship for the moral order and blues women represented their potential downfall.

-Middle class women in novels got presented as culturally and ideologically distinct from working class Black women.
+Middle-class women in novels got presented as culturally and ideologically distinct from working-class Black women.
 Furthermore, they were presented as having a disdain for sexual promiscuity.
 In contrast, blues women got portrayed as responsible for the alcohol, drug, and sex abuse Black men experienced during the era.
 Claude McKay’s novels presented Black men as being morally superior to working-class Black women as well.

 Blues Women: How Working Class Black Women Changed the Culture

 For example, Josephine Baker got abused by her white female employed when she was eight years old and decided to quit and become a dancer when she was thirteen.
-Thus the politcal economy of the era contributed to the circumstances where Black women entered sex work.
+Thus the political economy of the era contributed to the circumstances where Black women entered sex work.

 Another woman, Alberta Hunter, also started dancing and singing at 13.
 In contrast to the maternal protection Jane Edna Hunter claimed to offer, Alberta saw the prostitutes in the clubs as a maternal figure who provided for, nurtured, and protected her.
 Thus the distinction between the politics of pleasure and respectability existed then too.